Everything you need to know about shared ownership

 Shared ownership is intended for eligible people who are looking to buy an affordable home suitable for their needs.

-With shared ownership, you buy a percentage of a house and pay a discounted rent to LiveWest on the remaining share that you don’t own.
+With shared ownership, you buy a share of the full market value (between 10% and 75% depending on the lease and your affordability), and pay rent to LiveWest on the remaining share.

 This means a smaller deposit, and a smaller mortgage.
 A great way to help you get onto the property ladder.

-You can buy more shares as and when it’s affordable to you, usually between 25%-75%, and eventually up to 100%.
-In most cases, you can own your home outright.
+You can buy more shares as and when it’s affordable to you.

 The qualifying criteria